kwaldenphd/python-anaconda/lab-procedure.md

   print("value: " + data)
 ```

-<blockquote>Q17: Try the following two programs.
+<blockquote>QP: Try the following two programs.
 What did the programs output?
 Explain how each program works in your own words.</blockquote>
 ```Python
 for tag in book.keys():
   print(tag)